Post-Accident Drug Testing Laws Overview

 Post-accident drug testing is not required in instances involving the boarding or alighting (exiting) of a stationary CMV; the loading or unloading of cargo from a stationary CMV; or an occurrence involving a passenger or multipurpose car that doesn't meet the definition of a CMV.

 Whether you're a commercial motor vehicle carrier, a commercial driver, or just been hit and injured by one, you should know the rules of the road with respect to drug testing after an accident.
 Some situations may require legal insight from a professional.
-Get started today by having a local attorney evaluate your situation at no cost to you.
+Get started today by contacting a local injury attorney.